-Lego hour at Burns Lake Public library - Burns Lake Lakes District News
+Lego hour at Burns Lake Public Library - Burns Lake Lakes District News

-Kids ages 6-12 in Burns Lake are welcome to enjoy Lego hour at the Burns Lake Public Library.
-The sessions are held 11 a.m to noon and 3 p.m. to 4 p.m. on Wednesdays and Fridays.
-(Burns Lake Public Library photos/Lakes District News)
+A Burns Lake youth showing off his creativity during Lego hour at the Burns Lake Public Library, which runs from 11 a.m. to noon and 3 p.m. to 4 p.m. on Wednesdays and Fridays.
+(Eddie Huband photos/Lakes District News)

 - Search